vapor/docs/4.0/docs/routing/overview.md

 ## Route Parameters

-Now that we've successfully routed a request based on the HTTP verb and path, let's try making the path dynamic.
+Now that we've successfully routed a request based on the HTTP method and path, let's try making the path dynamic.
 Notice that the name "vapor" is hardcoded in both the path and the response.
 Let's make this dynamic so that you can visit `/hello/<any name>` and get a response.

 ```swift
 app.get("hello", ":name") { req -> String in